 Bank of Canada slashes policy rate, to start purchase of government securities

-The Bank of Canada slashed its key overnight interest by 50 basis points for the third time this month on Friday in an effort to support the financial system and the country's economy amid the coronavirus pandemic.
-The central bank unexpectedly cut its overnight interest rate to 0.25% from 0.75%, the lowest in more than a decade, after taking the same step on March 13 and March 4 and said it stood ready to take further action as required in order to support the economy and keep inflation on target.
+The Bank of Canada slashed its key overnight interest rate by 50 basis points on Friday, delivering its second straight emergency cut this month, to support the financial system and the country's economy amid the coronavirus pandemic.
+The central bank unexpectedly cut its overnight interest rate to 0.25% from 0.75%, the lowest in more than a decade, after cutting rates by the same margin on March 13 and at its regular meeting on March 4.
+It said it stood ready to take further action as required in order to support the economy and keep inflation on target.

-"The spread of COVID-19 is having serious consequences for Canadians and for the economy, as is the abrupt decline in world oil prices," the Bank said in a statement.
-"The intent of our decision today is to support the financial system in its central role of providing credit in the economy, and to lay the foundation for the economy's return to normalcy," it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)